jasa-acs/repro-template/README.md

 **Should reviewers/editors be allow to provide pull requests?**

-*My initial two cents is that we hold off on PRs // CJP*
+*My initial two cents is that we hold off on PRs // CJP* *SCH // I agree with this and agree we hold off until we can get approval from JASA on this change as we do not normally identify ourselves. but personally, I have no problem with this idea and I think it would be great! *

 ### Step 6